luperrin/01-kickstarter-analysis-lukeperrin/README.md

 I was able to resolve this problem by simply copying the table and pasting it as *Values and Number Formatting*.
 I am still not sure why this happened, as I have never experienced this problem before.

+This was more permanently resolved by adjusting the equation to filter values except for ‘plays’.
+Upon doing this and re-inserting the graph, the correct presentation is displayed.

 ## Results